-2.8.1 Inadvertent Interchange Management
+2.8.1 Inadvertent Energy Management

 The only inadvertent energy will be between ERCOT and the Southwest Power Pool (SPP) and/or Comision Federal de Electricidad (CFE).
 ERCOT shall track any differences between the net of scheduled energy across each DC Tie and the actual metered value at that DC Tie in an Inadvertent Energy Account between ERCOT and each interconnected non-ERCOT balancing authority as per Protocol Section 6.5.4, Inadvertent Energy Account.
-Accounting/payback will be handled according to North American Electric Reliability Corporation (NERC) Reliability Standards.
 All inadvertent energy is placed in an inadvertent payback account to be paid back in kind.